-Selling, general and administrative, or "SG&A," expenses in fiscal 2004 were \$38.4 million compared with \$29.1 million in fiscal 2003, an increase of \$9.3 million, or 32.1%.
-This increase was primarily the result of costs associated with operating new stores as well as increases in infrastructure and administrative staff to support our growth.
-As a percentage of net sales, SG&A expenses increased to 25.0% in fiscal 2004 from 24.7% in fiscal 2003.
-The increase in SG&A expenses as a percentage of net sales was primarily attributable to an increase in store payroll for new stores of \$3.3 million and additional depreciation of \$1.6 million and, to a lesser extent, additional infrastructure and administrative staff costs to support our growth, which increased at a faster rate than our net sales.
+Selling, general and administrative, or "SG&A," expenses in fiscal 2005 were \$52.7 million compared with \$38.4 million in fiscal 2004, an increase of \$14.3 million, or 37.2%.
+This increase was primarily the result of costs associated with operating new stores, increases in infrastructure and administrative staff to support our growth and the costs of being a public company, including accounting fees, legal fees, printing expenses and other related expenses.
+As a percentage of net sales, SG&A expenses increased to 25.6% in fiscal 2005 from 25.0% in fiscal 2004.
+The increase in SG&A expenses as a percentage of net sales was primarily attributable to an increase in store payroll for new stores of \$6.0 million and additional depreciation of \$1.5 million and, public company costs of \$2.0 million, and to a lesser extent, additional infrastructure and administrative staff costs to support our growth.
+Our year over year costs, without the newly incurred public company costs would have resulted in a decrease in SG&A expenses as a percentage of net sales.